 Slugs themselves aren't poisonous BUT they can spread a parasite called lungworm, a potentially deadly disease in dogs.

 Your dog can become infected by eating a slug.
 Slugs can be tiny, and your dog may swallow them when eating grass or playing with a toy that has been left out in the garden.
 Even their slime trails can be infectious.

 Vet, Dr Vicky Strong MRCVS explains: Adult lungworms live in the dog's heart and blood vessels.
 They can cause lots of damage throughout the body and make the dog seriously ill.
 Lungworm is often fatal.

 So how can you reduce slug numbers in your garden?

 There are many slug control treatments and contraptions on the market, some are dog or pet safe and others aren't.
 Some are also far more effective than others.
-Chemical based slug controls are not wildlife friendly and dog should not be allowed on to treated areas immediately after they have been put down.
+Chemical based slug controls are not wildlife friendly and dogs should not be allowed on to treated areas immediately after they have been put applied.

 Nematodes; dog safe and super effective

 Lots of people ask if nematodes are safe for dogs and the answer is ABSOLUTELY!
 They are 100% biological and safe, and your dog can dig and play on treated areas immediately.